spikedoanz/spikedoanz.github.io/content/what-does-a-lean-proof-prove.md

 there is an additional concern, which is the regular trust models associated with code auditing. i myself haven't fully gone through the proof of lean's relative consistency w.r.t.
-ZFC, yet i trust that this result is likely true for the same reason that most working professionals in any technical field has for trusting most things in their field work -- other smart people said so.
+ZFC, yet i trust that this result is likely true for the same reason that most working professionals in any technical field have for trusting most things in their field work -- other smart people said so.

-and so there is definitely a sociological angle that can be looked at when it comes to trust in the lean kernel not just at the global level (knowning all the proofs, reading all the papers, being the amalgamation of all lean experts in one brain), but also at the individual and organizational level. i'd love to write this article one day, but today is not that day.
+and so there is definitely a sociological angle that can be looked at when it comes to trust in the lean kernel not just at the global level (knowing all the proofs, reading all the papers, being the amalgamation of all lean experts in one brain), but also at the individual and organizational level. i'd love to write this article one day, but today is not that day.